moyedx3/a2a-x402-testnet/examples/python/adk-demo/README.md

 ### Wallet
 The `ClientAgent` does not handle signing directly.
 Instead, it depends on a `Wallet` interface (`wallet.py`).
 This makes the signing mechanism fully pluggable.

-In the demo, we inject a `MockLocalWallet` which signs transactions using a hardcoded private key.
+In the demo, we inject a `MockLocalWallet` which signs transactions using a private key from the `CLIENT_PRIVATE_KEY` environment variable.
 To connect to a real system, a developer could implement:
 - A wallet that connects to a browser extension like MetaMask.
 - A wallet that calls out to a secure MPC (Multi-Party Computation) service.
 - A wallet that communicates with a hardware signing device.

 This architecture ensures that the agent's orchestration logic remains completely separate from the specifics of payment signing.

+## Recent Updates

+This demo has been enhanced with the following improvements:

+- **Real Facilitator Integration**: Support for both mock and real x402 facilitators
+- **Environment Variable Configuration**: All settings configurable via `.env` file
+- **Model Flexibility**: Configurable Gemini model selection (defaults to gemini-1.5-flash)
+- **Testnet/Mainnet Support**: Easy switching between testnet and mainnet
+- **Improved Architecture**: Cleaner separation of facilitator configuration logic
+- **Testing-Friendly Pricing**: Reduced product prices for easier testing with limited funds